lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_coordinated_group_lying_and_deception.md

-# Contemplating coordinated group lying and deception
+# Heretica: Contemplating coordinated group lying and deception

 An extended collection of notable responses from [Openness GPT](../../README.md#openness-gpt) that capture the essence of